ufs-community/land-DA_workflow/doc/source/BackgroundInfo/TechnicalOverview.rst

 Additionally, users will need:

+   * Disk space: ~104 GB

-   * Disk space: ~24GB (11GB for Land DA System [or 6.5GB for Land DA container], 12GB for Land DA data, and ~1GB for staging and output)
+      * ~20 GB for basic land-only case (3.5 GB for Land DA System, 128 KB for experiment directory, 16 GB for staging and output)
+      * 84 GB for full set of Land DA data (can use smaller subset if needed)

    * 26 CPU cores (13 CPUs may be possible, but it has not been tested)

 Software Prerequisites